mariiapol/An-Automated-Game-Playing-Bot/README.md

 # An-Automated-Game-Playing-Bot
-Using Selenium and Python to click on the cookie as fast as possible
+Using Selenium and Python to click on the cookie as fast as possible.